mshsstemclub/mshsstemclub.github.io/BuildingTransitorCircuitsPart2.md

 ---
 title: Week 10 Project
-description: Building Transitor Circuits Part 2
+description: Building Transistor Circuits Part 2
 layout: navbar
 ---

 **The Mahomet-Seymour High School STEM Club provides opportunities for students to participate and lead STEM projects each meeting.**

 ## **STEM Club Week 10 Project**

 ![](images/STEMClubProjectWeek10A.jpeg)

-# **Building Transitor Circuits Part 2**
+# **Building Transistor Circuits Part 2**

 Project lead - Mr. Walmer

-This project students worked together or independently to build transitor circuits.
+This project students worked together or independently to build transistor circuits.
-Each group of students wer given a kit with a bread board, capacitors, resistors, transistors, a battery pack, and LED.
+Each group of students were given a kit with a bread board, capacitors, resistors, transistors, a battery pack, and LED.
 Students tried a different project with circuits in the second week in this activity.

 ![](images/STEMClubProjectWeek10BB.jpeg)